 We also need to see more high profile people speaking out, more positive information being printed and the truth about animal cruelty being made readily available and prominent for all to see.

-What challenges lie in store for you in 2016 and onwards?
+What challenges lie in store for you in the future?